How to Transfer LLC Ownership in Nebraska

 The Operating Agreement (OA) is the part of an LLC that tells its members how they should run the business.
 For example, the OA contains information about the responsibilities of its members and, of course, how to transfer ownership.

 Some jurisdictions require LLCs to submit an OA when filing the LLC’s formation documents.
 However, many jurisdictions, including Nebraska, don’t.
 When an LLC doesn’t have an OA, state laws provide “default” provisions in its place.
 However, if the LLC does have an OA, it’s the first place an LLC’s members will look for directions.
-If you’re in need of your own OA but don’t know where to start, we can help you get started with our Operating Agreement template.
+If you’re in need of your own OA but don’t know where to start, we can help you get started with our Nebraska Operating Agreement.

 Transferring Ownership